-- 27 The school website will celebrate students' work, promote the school and publish resources for projects or homework.
-The website reflects the school's ethos and the school will endeavour to ensure that all information presented is accessible, well formatted, accurate and up to date. - 28 The school website is publicly accessible.
-Information that might be considered private, privileged or involve security such as staff details or floor plans of the school premises should only be published in the school handbook or the intranet with access restricted as appropriate. - 29 Published photographs should only identify named students when necessary for example, prize winners or sporting achievements.
+- The school website will celebrate students' work, promote the school and publish resources for projects or homework.
+The website reflects the school's ethos and the school will endeavour to ensure that all information presented is accessible, well formatted, accurate and up to date. - The school website is publicly accessible.
+Information that might be considered private, privileged or involve security such as staff details or floor plans of the school premises should only be published in the school handbook or the intranet with access restricted as appropriate. - Published photographs should only identify named students when necessary for example, prize winners or sporting achievements.
 Paintings, drawings or images of students' work or general photographs of an activity may often be more appropriate than individual photographs.
 Care must be taken when publishing photographs to ensure that all students are appropriately dressed and that no potential breaches of custom, convention or health and safety are depicted. - 30 Photographs of a student should not be published without the parent's or carer's written permission.
-Similarly, photographs of school staff should not be published without express consent. - 31 The school now has facilities such as Alderpedia which allow students to publish content including videos on the internet.
-Staff leading on these initiatives will review content for appropriateness before it goes live.
+Similarly, photographs of school staff should not be published without express consent.